 Like-for-like Dealerships that have comparable trading periods in two consecutive financial years, only the comparable period is measured as "Like-for-like".

-H1 FY24 The six month period ended 31 August 2023.
-H1 FY23 The six month period ended 31 August 2022.
-Adjusted Adjusted for amortisation of intangible assets and share based payment charges as these are unconnected with the ordinary business of the Group.
+H1 FY23 The six month period ended 31 August 2023

+H1 FY22 The six month period ended 31 August 2022

+Adjusted Adjusted for amortisation of intangible assets, share based payment charges and other non-underlying items as these are unconnected with the ordinary business of the Group.

 Aftersales gross margin Aftersales gross margin compares the gross profit earned from aftersales activities to total aftersales revenues, including internal revenue relating to service and vehicle preparation work performed on the Group's own vehicles.
 This is to properly reflect the real activity of the Group's aftersales departments.